 Designing with a single source part—meaning a part that is only available from a single vendor or distributor—is one of the riskiest moves an engineer can make.
-With all your eggs in one basket, what happens if the supplier raises prices, begins limiting component quantities or goes out of business all together?
+With all your eggs in one basket, what happens if the supplier raises prices, begins limiting component quantities, or goes out of business altogether?

 However, that risk may also deliver rewards by enabling you to differentiate your product.
-And if you opt for the single source strategy, you’ll be in good company.
-Our 2011 manufacturing outsourcing survey found that about 62% of manufacturers rely on a single source for critical components in their designs.
+And if you opt for the single-source strategy, you’ll be in good company.
+Our manufacturing outsourcing survey found that about 62% of manufacturers rely on a single source for critical components in their designs.

 Tip #1: Know how to handle worst-case scenarios